 Making deductions about ancestral climates and environmental conditions through the fossil record is the job of a paleontologist, a type of geologist.
 We can understand so much more about the past earth thanks to these researchers who analyze deposited layers of rock and soil for clues about pre-historic times.
 A paleontologist works with evolutionary biology, determining the factors that made species go extinct and those that brought about the origin of species as well.

-The minimal education required for entering the field of geology is a four-year Bachelor's degree in Geology, combined with courses related to your specialization.
-In high school, you should prepare for the scientific and mathematical rigour of the geology course-load by focusing on those two disciplines, writing, computers, geography, and public communication.
-These skills, along with a persona dedication, are essential for success as a geologist.
+The minimal education required for entering the field of geology is a four-year bachelor's degree in geology, combined with courses related to a specific specialization.
+In high school, one should prepare for the scientific and mathematical rigour of the geology course load by focusing on sciences, mathematics, writing, computers, geography, and public communication.
+These skills, along with personal dedication, are essential for success as a geologist.

-After undergraduate school, many geologists continue on in education to pursue Master's Degrees and Doctorate Degrees in various areas of specialization.
+After undergraduate school, many geologists continue on in education to pursue master's degrees and doctorate degrees in various areas of specialization.
 These include paleontology, mineralogy, volcanology, or hydrology.
-Employment opportunity for geologists is very high; getting good grades and a strong academic background will usually allow you to find a job very easily.

-Most geologists and geo-technologists work for mining companies or oil and gas exploration companies.
-Geologists may also open their own consulting firm or work for another's, and find work in civil engineering firms, planning city construction.
-Additionally, government agencies in your country may need the aid of geologists to support geoscience, education, water affairs, and forestry.
+Geologists and geo-technologists work for mining companies or oil and gas exploration companies.
+They can also find work in civil engineering firms, planning city construction.
+Additionally, government agencies may need the aid of geologists to support geoscience, education, water affairs, and forestry.
 A geologist may also work with a variety of organizations over the span of their employment, such as non-profit organizations, universities and natural reserve companies, or work as a consultant.